dpengineering/NewtonsCradle/README.md

 * Password to enter the Admin Scene is "1717"

 ### Quit
-Quits excution of the program and exits to the desktop
+Quits execution of the program and exits to the desktop

 ### Home
 Homes the hardware and brings back to the main screen